-Saliva can also measure illegal drugs, hormones and antibodies involving hepatitis or HIV infection, and environmental toxins.
+Saliva can also measure illegal drugs, hormones, and antibodies involving hepatitis or HIV infection, and environmental toxins.
 It actually has the unique ability to detect HIV-specific antibodies, which is why you know see over-the-counter HIV tests.
-In the future, saliva testing just might replace blood testing as a primary method of diagnosing and monitoring diseases like diabetes, Parkinson?s, cirrhosis of the liver, and other infectious diseases.
+In the future, saliva testing just might replace blood testing as a primary method of diagnosing and monitoring diseases like diabetes, Parkinson’s, cirrhosis of the liver, and other infectious diseases.

-Super Saliva: Protector against bacteria and viruses
+Super Saliva: Protector Against Bacteria and Viruses

-Dental Plaque: Dangerous links to infection and disease
+Dental Plaque: Dangerous Links to Infection and Disease

 While your saliva does an excellent job protecting you against some invaders, it can?t get them all.
 You may not know this (or want to know this), but more than 500 species of bacteria live in your mouth at any given time.
-They are what make dental plaque?that sticky film that clings to your teeth and can cause health problems.
+They are what make dental plaque? that sticky film that clings to your teeth and can cause health problems.

-If you aren?t brushing and flossing as recommended, plaque can form along your gum line, creating a home for even more bacteria to live in the space between your gums and teeth.
+If you aren’t?t brushing and flossing as recommended, plaque can form along your gum line, creating a home for even more bacteria to live in the space between your gums and teeth.
 This infection is known as gingivitis.
 Left untreated, it can lead to periodontitis, a much more serious type of gum infection.
 After that, the most serious form of gum infection is acute necrotizing ulcerative gingivitis.
-You may know it as trench mouth.
+You may know it as a trench mouth.

 While bacteria from your mouth doesn?t typically enter your bloodstream, for those with gum disease regular brushing and flossing can open a port of entry for these microbes.
-Now, if you have a pretty healthy immune system, this oral bacterium won?t cause you any problems as your immune system will quickly get rid of them.
+Now, if you have a pretty healthy immune system, this oral bacterium won’t cause you any problems as your immune system will quickly get rid of them.
 However, for those with weakened immune systems, oral bacteria in the bloodstream (bacteremia) can lead to an infection in another part of the body.
 A very scary disease, infective endocarditis, where oral bacteria from the bloodstream stick to the lining of diseased heart valves, is just one example.

 Tooth loss is one of the unfortunate results of long-term gum infection.
-However, the consequences might be even more dire.
+However, the consequences might be even direr.
 Research suggests there is a link between oral infections, primarily gum infections, and issues like cardiovascular disease, preterm birth, and poorly controlled diabetes.
 More research is needed to determine if oral infections actually cause these conditions conclusively.

 Those who already have diabetes have an increased risk of developing gum disease.
 Infection may cause insulin resistance which really disrupts blood sugar control, making diabetes even harder to manage. ?

 Gingivitis may have a role in clogged arteries and blood clots.
 The bacteria in the mouth, it seems, may cause inflammation throughout the entire body.
-The inflammation may be what helps create atherosclerotic plaque in the arteries, leading to heart attack or stroke.
+The inflammation may be what helps create atherosclerotic plaque in the arteries, leading to a heart attack or stroke.
 Gum disease and tooth decay are also linked to plaque in the carotid artery as well.

 The National Institute of Dental and Craniofacial Research approximates that as many as 18% of preterm, low birth weight babies born in the United States each year may be credited to oral infections.
 Oral bacteria releases toxins, which travel through the mother?s placenta to the fetus and can interfere with healthy growth and development.
 It can also produce labor-triggering substances too soon, potentially causing premature labor and birth.

 If a fresh, healthy, pearly-white smile wasn?t enough reason to take diligent care of your mouth, the connection between your oral health and total health gives you all the more reason to maintain a healthy oral routine.
-Commit yourself to practicing good hygiene each and every day by remembering brushing and flossing is not only keeping your mouth, teeth, and gums healthy but your entire body healthy as well.
+Commit yourself to practice good hygiene each and every day by remembering brushing and flossing is not only keeping your mouth, teeth, and gums healthy but your entire body healthy as well.